 Is whole life insurance a good investment?

-Whole life insurance is not typically considered a good investment because the cash value component grows slowly and is subject to fees and charges.
+Whole life insurance is not typically considered a good investment because the cash value component grows slowly and is subject to fees.
 Whole life also generally has higher premiums than other types of life insurance.
-However, whole life does have some advantages.
-It provides a death benefit that is guaranteed to be paid, regardless of market conditions, and it can help policyholders meet their long-term financial goals.
+However, the whole life does have some advantages.
+For example, it provides a death benefit guaranteed to be paid, regardless of market conditions, and it can help policyholders meet their long-term financial goals.

 What is the disadvantage of whole life insurance?